Become a CU FIRST Member

 All students currently enrolled in a University or College program in the Ottawa, ON and Gatineau, QC area are eligible for membership!
 To become involved, sign up for the CU FIRST Newsletter, follow us on Social Media, join our Slack Workspace, attend our events, or Contact Us for more information.

-Mentor or Coach a Team
+Mentor or Coach a FIRST Team

 Mentors and coaches are individuals from all backgrounds and disciplines, ranging from Engineering & Machining to Marketing & Public Relations, and everything in-between.
 They work with students to share their knowledge and guide them through the season.
 Many mentors and coaches contribute on a weekly basis during the program season, or support the team with subject matter expertise on an as needed basis.